OSGeo/gdal/doc/source/drivers/vector/gmt.rst

 supported.
 Each layer is created as a separate .gmt file.
 If a name that ends with .gmt is not given, then the GMT driver will take the layer name and add the ".gmt" extension.

+Writing to /dev/stdout or /vsistdout/ is supported since GDAL 3.5.0 (note that the file will then lack the optional region/bounding box header item)